Hepatitis B Screening

 There is no vaccine for hepatitis C prevention.
 Lifestyle precautions are similar to those for hepatitis B. People who are infected with the hepatitis C virus should avoid drinking alcohol because this can accelerate the liver damage associated with hepatitis C. People who are infected with hepatitis C should receive vaccinations for hepatitis A and B.

 Hepatitis A is the least serious of the common hepatitis viruses.
 It only has an acute (short-term) form that can last from several weeks to up to 6 months.
-It does not have a chronic form.
+It does not have a chronic form, but approximately 10% of patients will experience one or more relapses during the 6 months after the acute illness.
 Most people who have hepatitis A recover completely.
 Once people recover, they are immune to the hepatitis A virus.

 In very rare cases, hepatitis A can cause liver failure (fulminant hepatic failure) but this usually occurs in people who already have other chronic liver diseases, such as hepatitis B or C.

 Hepatitis B can have an acute (limited) or chronic (long-term) form.
 Infants and young children are at much higher risk than adults for developing the chronic form.
-The vast majority (95%) of adults who are infected with hepatitis B have the acute form, recover spontaneously (without drug treatment) within a few months, and develop immunity to the virus.
+The vast majority (95%) of adults who are infected with hepatitis B have the acute form, recover spontaneously (without drug treatment) within a few months although the virus may persist within liver cells in their body ("latent" infection) for decades, and develop immunity to the virus.
+Most of these patients are unaware that they ever had hepatitis at all.
 People who develop immunity are not infectious and cannot pass the virus on to others.
 Still, blood banks will not accept donations from people who test positive for the presence of HBV antibodies.

-About 5% of adults develop a chronic form of hepatitis B. People who have chronic hepatitis B remain infectious and are considered carriers of the disease, even if they do not have any symptoms.
+Some patients with acute hepatitis develop a chronic form of hepatitis B. The likelihood is generally determined by their age at which the illness occurred -- this happens in 90% of neonates, 20% to 50% of those who were infected between the ages of 1 and 5 and only 5% of adults.
+People who have chronic hepatitis B remain infectious and are considered carriers of the disease, even if they do not have any symptoms.
 Some people with chronic hepatitis B may need drug treatment.
 Drug treatment can stop the virus from replicating and reduce the risk for cirrhosis and liver damage.

 Liver disease, especially liver cancer, is the main cause of death in people with chronic hepatitis B. In fact, hepatitis B is the leading cause of liver cancer worldwide.